 - Having clear insights into their Unique Value propositions and key features will help you to understand their offerings and what’s their trigger when acquiring new customers

 - Their founders must become your best friends – following their founders on all possible social media and rewatching or re-reading their old interviews will help you to see through what challenges they passed and how they solved some particular problems.

-- Have clear insights into their marketing channels – understanding this will actually help you to find out and determine their best acquisition and distribution channels.
+- Have clear insights into their marketing channels – understanding this will help you to find out and determine their best acquisition and distribution channels.
 Understanding how are they onboarding their new customers is crucial if you want to beat them.

-Now when we saw how can some particular data from Competitive Research help us, it’s time to see how can we actually create converting onboarding tactics.
+Now when we saw how can some particular data from Competitive Research help us, it’s time to see how can we create converting onboarding tactics.

 Customers are bosses

-There is no business which will live without its’ customers.
+There is no business that will live without its’ customers.
 It’s the same for your competitors and the same for you too.
 Whether you are in a big or small market, sometimes it’s not just enough to fight for, let’s say, 2% market share.

 Having a clear mindset here is crucial, so ask yourself this: